Skip to main content

 Finding a sibling element

-To find a sibling element, e.g. find a destroy button for an item which label contains a certain text:
+To find a sibling element, e.g. to find a destroy button for an item whose label contains a certain text:

-• find the container element which descendant element meets your conditions,
+• find the container element whose descendant element meets your conditions,

 • locate the sibling element within that container element.